-July’s highlight is the Summer Triangle, shining bright and high in the evening sky!
+- July’s best constellation is the Summer Triangle, shining bright and high in the evening sky!
 See our free star chart and have fun spotting the Summer triangle this month!

-The Delta Aquariid meteors peak July 28 to 29.
-Their hourly rate at peak is 10 meteors per hour and it’s a little near the date of the Full Buck Moon for dark skies, but if you’re patient and look towards the darkest part of the sky, you should see a shooting star.
+- The Delta Aquarid meteors peak July 29 to 30.
+Their hourly rate at peak is 10 meteors per hour.
+Always look towards the darkest part of the sky to see a shooting star.
 See tips for viewing meteor showers.